A duplex scale is a length of the string, other than the speaking length, that is intended to vibrate sympathetically.

 Duplex scales provide and additional “wash” of high harmonics that some people consider desirable.

 Sometimes these high harmonics are intended to be a tuned harmonic of the speaking length, called a “tuned duplex”.
 These are identified by the individual termination points, as shown in the examples below.
-Frequently the termination points on a rear tuned duplex can be moved, indicating their ability to be tuned.
+Frequently the termination points on a rear tuned duplex scale can be moved, indicating their ability to be tuned.
 Other times this termination point is rather rounded and not individually movable, resulting in a less harmonic effect with more of a wash of high harmonics.

 A NON-tuned rear on a Bluthner.